About 2:00 this afternoon the project team and I were huddled and it had rained

 created the mighty moon rocket that has recently been moved -- at least the

-first and second stage of it -- into the new Davidson Saturn V Center.
+first and second stage of it -- into the new Davidson Saturn V Center

-The restoration of the Saturn V rocket, as well as the construction of its new
+The restoration of the Saturn V rocket, as well as the construction

-home, is finally becoming a reality.
-As we focus on preserving the rocket for
+of its new home, is finally becoming a reality.
+As we focus on

 future generations, it is appropriate that we pay tribute to those who actually